dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/style-guides/naming.md

 The decision to use `snake_case` was made to not just adopt React terms (`camelCase`), because we wanted to be open for future changes in the front end world.

-But also the technical limitation that **Web Components** do not support `camelCase` made us more confident to use another case style.

 HTML attributes uses `kebab-case`, so we needed something between.

 The aspect to distinguish between case styles will also make code easier to read and support future code changes and refactoring.